This page provides more details about 54 ethnic groups, additional information.

 Way of life

 Still, despite the allure of benefits like subsidized irrigation, better education and health care, a long history of nonconformist attitudes, coupled with a general distrust of the lowland ethnic-Vietnamese majority, keeps many away from the lowlands.
 As is the case in other parts of Asia, the rich, inherent culture of so many of Vietnam’s ethnic minorities has slowly given way to a variety of outside influences.
 Many tribes have been so assimilated into mainstream Vietnamese society that very few even dress in traditional garb.
-Most of those who do are found in the remote villages of the far north, and even there it is often only the women who do so, while the men more typically have switched over to Vietnamese or western-style clothes.
+Most of those who do are found in the remote villages of the far north, and even there it is often only the women who do so, while the men more typically have switched over to Vietnamese or Western-style clothes.

-While factors such as the introduction of electricity, modern medicine and education do create advantages, unfortunately such evolution has brought about the abandonment of many age-old traditions.
+While factors such as the introduction of electricity, modern medicine and education do create advantages, unfortunately, such evolution has brought about the abandonment of many age-old traditions.
 A more recent, and perhaps equally threatening, outside influence is the effect of tourism.
 With growing numbers of people travelling to see the different ethnic minorities, further exposure to lowlanders and a developing trend toward commercialism will likely worsen the situation.
 In some areas, such as Sapa, adorable children who used to just stare, laugh or run away at the sight of a foreigner have begun to warm up, often expecting handouts of money or candy.

 Photographing hill tribe people

 Photographing hill tribe people demands patience and the utmost respect for local customs.
-The beauty and colour of the people and surrounding scenery provides ample opportunity, but it is important to remember that you are just visiting and that not only might your actions be interpreted as rude or offensive, but you also pave the way for future visitors.
+The beauty and colour of the people and surrounding scenery provide ample opportunity, but it is important to remember that you are just visiting and that not only might your actions be interpreted as rude or offensive, but you also pave the way for future visitors.
 That is not to say that taking pictures is bad, but just keep in mind the various effects a camera can have.

 The popular weekend market in Sapa is a good example of where a crowd of camera-toting tourists can appear somewhat overwhelming to the local folk.
-While the entrepreneurial Hmong here, for example, do not generally mind being photographed (though buying some handicraft will help facilitate this), other groups in the area such as the Red Dzao tend to be far more camera-shy and have had their fair share of must get this shot photographers literally chasing them through the market.
+While the entrepreneurial Hmong here, for example, do not generally mind being photographed (though buying some handicraft will help facilitate this), other groups in the area such as the Red Dzao tend to be far more camera-shy and have had their fair share of must get these shot photographers literally chasing them through the market.

 Vietnam’s minorities have substantial autonomy and, though the official national language is Vietnamese, all minority children still learn their local dialect.
 Taxes are supposed to be paid, but Hanoi is far away and it seems that as long as they don’t interfere with political agendas, they can live as they please.
 Police officers and members of the army in minority areas are often members of local tribal groups and the National Assembly in Hanoi is represented by a good number of ethnic minorities.
 While there may be no official discrimination system, the hill tribes, however, still remain at the bottom of the educational and economic ladder.